lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Fix recenter has no influence on the dynamics, but will keep the system in the center of the box, which makes the visualization easier.

+..  container:: justify

-    Finally, let us choose a small timestep (because we anticipate that the atoms are initially too close to each others) and run for 10000 steps:
+    Finally, let us choose a small timestep of 0.5 fs because we anticipate that the atoms are initially too close to each others, and let us run for 10000 steps.
+Add the following lines into *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Minimization/input.lammps*

     timestep 0.5
     thermo 50